sumitkutty/Respondent-Group-Classification/README.md

 This project was given as a part of an assessment for my unnamed Company interview.

 ## Objective :
-#### Classification of the respondents into their respective classes.
+#### Classification of the respondents into their respective groups.

 ## Dataset:
 #### The dataset was provided by the Company and the features in the dataset.
 The features are named randomly and hence, do not give any information about the dataset.